arlowatts/justdragons/classes/warrior.md

 - title: Brute Force
   content:
-    'Once per day, you can destry any object you can hold in two hands.'
+    'Once per day, you can destroy any object you can hold in two hands.'

 - title: Intimidation Tactics
   content: